AnalogLabs/website/README.md

 ![Analog Labs](https://analog.nyc3.digitaloceanspaces.com/analog.png)

 # [what is analog?]
-analog labs is an open-source research and development laboratory
+analog labs is an open-source applied research laboratory

 ## [mission 1: education]
 Educate societies about emerging paradigms of participatory computing.